yaya-sy/EntropyBasedCLDMetrics/README.md

 python src/create_thomas_corpus.py -c [PATH_TO_THOMAS_CORPUS] -o data/Thomas
 ```

-Where `[PATH_TO_THOMAS_CORPUS]` is the path to the installed Thomas data.
+Where `[PATH_TO_THOMAS_CORPUS]` is the path to the installed Thomas corpus.

 In the created folder, `orthographic` contains the raw annotations without cleaning.
 The `cleaned` folder contains the cleaned version of the annotations.
-And `timemarks` contains the onsets and offsets of each utterance in the audio.
+And `timemarks` contains the onsets and offsets of each utterance in the audios.
 All of these are aligned, meaning that the _i<sup>th</sup>_ line of each file corresponds to the _i<sup>th</sup>_ line of the other files.

-The `filename.txt` files contains the raw filename and `months.txt` contains the age of the child in months.
+The `filename.txt` files contain the raw filenames and `months.txt` files contain the ages of the child in months.

 ### Prepare inputs for the regression model